David-Summers/Azure-Design/README.md

 # Stencil Usage

-First you need to decide how you would like to use these stencils.
-I have provided 2 operational methods based on community feedback.
+Download only what you need or the entire collection using the links below.

 ## **Option 1 - Download the single stencil file that contains all of the icons and drawing tools**

 - https://github.com/David-Summers/Azure-Design/raw/master/Azure_All-Icons_V-3.7.vssx

-## Option 2 - Download the latest full ZIP package
+## Option 2 - Download the latest full ZIP package containing all stencils, PNG and SVG versions.

 - https://github.com/David-Summers/Azure-Design/raw/master/V-3.8.zip